D-Mannose and UTI meds with an RX script and colorful abstract shapes on a red and light blue background

 After a quick Google, it became pretty obvious I was dealing with a UTI.
 It happened over a holiday weekend (don’t they always?) so I made an appointment at an urgent care, got a quick UTI test, and was prescribed antibiotics by a nurse practitioner.
 I ended up paying about $200 for the whole experience, but I felt better almost immediately after taking the first pill, so I chalked up the experience to not peeing after sex and went on with my life.

-Doctors can only take you so far
+Licensed Medical Providers can only take you so far

 Unfortunately, UTIs weren’t done with me yet.
 I knew from my own research that once you’ve had one UTI, you’re much more likely to experience another one, so I wasn’t super surprised when I got another just a couple of months later.
 I had been trying to stay conscious of all the things you are supposed to do: peeing after sex, drinking water, taking cranberry supplements (when I remembered, of course).
 I wasn’t too worried though — these things happen.
 It wasn’t until I had my 3rd UTI just a few weeks after that that I started getting anxious.
 Every UTI I had gotten after my first one was worse than the one before: the pain was severe and the symptoms went from 0 to 60.
 I could be fine one minute and then crippled by a UTI the next.
 I made an appointment with the gynecologist at my student health center to try and get to the root of the issue.

-I gave the doctor a rundown of my experience and told her when a UTI did appear, it seemed to always start almost exactly 24 hours after sex.
+I gave the medical provider a rundown of my experience and told her when a UTI did appear, it seemed to always start almost exactly 24 hours after sex.
 Although she was sympathetic to my struggle, she didn’t have much advice that I didn’t already know from doing my own research.
 She suggested taking a probiotic formulated for the urinary tract and seeing if that helped.
 She also let me know that one option could be taking a low dose of antibiotics prophylactically (basically, taking antibiotics all the time to prevent UTI-causing bacteria from taking hold).
 The idea definitely didn’t appeal to me — even a limited round of antibiotics for an illness or infection can upset the natural balance of your body’s healthy bacteria.
 What would constant antibiotics do?
 Not to mention I didn’t want to contribute to the issue of antibiotic-resistant infections.
 I left the office frustrated but determined to figure it out on my own.

 Lots of trial and lots of error